 Fast Recovery Vs Surgery:

-TAVR provides for a faster post-procedure discharge, including direct discharge to the patient's home.
+TAVR or TAVI provides for a faster post-procedure discharge, including direct discharge to the patient's home.

 Better Quality of Life:

 The majority of TAVR or TAVI patients will become asymptomatic and more active in the years post-procedure.